top of page

 What to do

-Kōrero with your tamariki about what it’s like when we feel for other people which can sometimes occur when they’ve been hurt and sometimes too when they’re especially excited, or perhaps proud - e.g. they won an award.
+Kōrero with your tamariki about what it’s like when we feel for other people which can sometimes occur when they’ve been hurt and sometimes too when they’re especially excited, or perhaps proud - e.g. a friend won an award.

 Though we don’t always feel the same way they do - kōrero about how else you might feel in these situations e.g. jealous!
 And that can be okay too - it’s normal sometimes.